Panda88CO/UDI-RPITempSensors/POLYGLOT_CONFIG.md

 (Only tested with 2 sensors this far)
 > Sensors can be bought on Amazon or similar - search for DS18B20 - remember 4.7K resistor is usually not included, but some kit do - also one need to connect to the RPI header

-> shortPoll updates temperature and - sends heartBeast and updated display
+> shortPoll updates temperature,  sends heartBeast, updates 24Hour Min/Max, and updates display
-> longPoll logs values for 24Hour Min/Max
+> longPoll not used
 # Use custom config parameters to name sensors in node server/ISY.
 Sensors <sensorId> shows up with NoName when found - Name them to desired disply in ISY *This in needed to cxreate th sensor node